 - 2. A school may use the term "University" in its name only when such use has been approved by the appropriate state authorities and upon approval by the Commission after the following elements have been demonstrated: - a.
-The school offers at least one graduate-level degree and can show successful student achievement in the offering of the graduate degree(s), with the exception of branch campuses pursuant to Section IV (E)(5)(a)(ii), Rules of Process and Procedure, Standards of Accreditation [the highlighted language may be included as a footnote]; - b.
-The school offers diverse schools programs of study with a comprehensive learning resource system to support those fields; - c.
-The school is comparable to other schools with university status; and - d.
+The school offers at least one graduate-level degree; - b.
+The school can show successful student achievement in offering graduate-level education;^{FN} - bc.
+The school offers diverse schools programs of study with a comprehensive learning resource system to support those fields; - ed.
+The school is comparable to other schools with university status; and - de.
 The school has an established professoriate with a commitment to scholarship.